 Rebecca M. Bellovin

 I am a mathematician studying algebraic number theory and algebraic geometry; I also have a long-standing interest in cryptography.
-I am currently a Rankin–Sneddon Fellow at the University of Glasgow; I was previously a postdoc and Imperial College Research Fellow, and prior to that, I was an NSF postdoc at UC Berkeley and a graduate student at Stanford.
+I am currently an assistant professor at the University of Connecticut.
+I was previously a member at the Institute for Advanced Study, a Rankin–Sneddon Fellow at the University of Glasgow, and a Imperial College Research Fellow and postdoc.
+Prior to that, I was an NSF postdoc at UC Berkeley and a graduate student at Stanford.
 I received my Ph.D. in 2013 under the supervision of Brian Conrad, and my thesis was on p-adic Hodge theory in rigid analytic families.

 Here is my academic cv and here is my industry cv.